HDSI Undergraduate Financial Opportunities

-The UC San Diego Halıcıoğlu Data Science Institute (HDSI) is an academic unit focused on fostering the emerging discipline of Data Science.
-Its mission includes the training and education of the next generation of leaders in Data Science.
-HDSI seeks to accomplish this by supporting students, scientists, and faculty in developing new data analytic methods and infrastructure, and to foster “data science thinking” in a variety of problems in science, technology, engineering, government, the arts, and humanities to solve some of the world’s most pressing problems.
+The UC San Diego Halıcıoğlu Data Science Institute (HDSI) is emerging as a world leader in data science research, and its mission is strongly focused on the training and education of the next generation of leaders in Data Science.
+One way in which the HDSI accomplishes this is by supporting students, scientists, and faculty in developing new data analytic methods and infrastructure, and to foster “data science thinking” in a variety of problems in science, technology, engineering, government, the arts, and humanities to solve some of the world’s most pressing problems.

-The Halıcıoğlu Data Science Undergraduate Scholarship Program will support multidisciplinary project scholarships.
-The scholarships will provide opportunities for the students to work closely with a mentor to develop analytical skills, develop data science portfolios, and foster novel data-driven approaches to problem solving.
+The Halıcıoğlu Data Science Undergraduate Scholarship Program supports multidisciplinary student-led projects.
+The scholarships will provide opportunities for students to work closely with a mentor to develop analytical skills, develop data science portfolios, and foster novel data-driven approaches to problem solving.

 Examples of data-driven projects include applications of methods, tools, and infrastructure for heterogeneous dataset integration, machine learning, geospatial analyses, scalable computing, data visualization, data ethics, and privacy.
 Priority will be given to applications that employ novel and creative data scientific approaches with specific potential impact to application areas.